danyork/draft-york-dnsop-cname-at-apex-publisher-view/draft-york-dnsop-cname-at-apex-publisher-view.md

 # CNAME works for subdomains

-For websites using a subdomain such as "www", this is simply done in DNS using CNAME:
+For websites using a subdomain such as "www", this is simply done in DNS using CNAME and pointing to a target URL provided by the CDN:

     www.example.com  300  IN  CNAME a123qkt5y7xxb3df8.example-cdn.net

 Now all web traffic to www.example.com is redirected to the CDN address.
-The CDN returns the appropriate records.
-All is fine.
+The CDN returns the appropriate A and AAAA records.
+This all works and the browser connects to the site hosted on one of the CDN edge servers.

 # CNAME at apex does not work